 Renewing an L1 Visa

 There are opportunities to renew the L1 visas.
 To do this, the applicant must file a new I-129 petition unless it is a blanket petition.
 Only the status is being renewed once this file is petitioned, not the actual visa.
 To renew the visa, the applicant needs to visit a United States embassy or consulate in the country they are currently in (not the United States).
-If a foreign worker decided to leave the United States and tries to come back when they do not have a L1 visa that is currently active, they are not allowed to reenter.
+If a foreign worker decided to leave the United States and tries to come back when they do not have an L1 visa that is currently active, they are not allowed to reenter.
 To get a new visa issued, they will need to go to a consulate and speak to a consular officer in person.
 Going through this process is often very difficult because once the visa holder leaves the United States, they have to go to a different country to get their visa renewed.
 There are also certain periods of time through the year that are especially busy at certain embassies and consulates and that means the renewal process could take many more weeks than usual.

 How Easy Is It To Get An L1 Visa?

 The whole point of the L1 visa is to permit foreign employees of a United States company to be transferred from their original branch to the branch in the United States.
-To begin, the employ has to file the L1 application.
+To begin, the employee has to file the L1 application.
 The worker is not able to do this.
 The application is submitted to the USCIS and reviewed by this entity.
 There are instances when the USCIS will grant blanket L1 visas.
-This means that the company will have a set number of blank visas that can be distributed to employees who will be transferring to the United States to work.
+This means that the company will have a set number of blank visas that can be distributed to employees who will be transferred to the United States to work.
 Keep in mind that every visa application takes a certain amount of energy and time and that applies to the L1 visa.
 There will be plenty of legal documents to review, forms to fill out, and additional paperwork to read.
-All of this will need to be done within the six months and 45 days prior to the request start date.
+All of this will need to be done within the six months and 45 days before the request start date.
 Even though all of this paperwork and the entire application process itself could take you several months, working with an attorney who specializes specifically in immigration could help you significantly cut down on time and effort.
 For L1 visa petitions, there is a premium process available.
 This means that a fee is paid by your employer (set at $1,225) and the case will be adjudicated by the government in less than 15 days.
 And what this means is that the USCIS will generally approve the petition in that 15 day period.

 It is common for a foreign national to change their current L1 visa to the H1B visa once they are in the United States.
 The L1 intracompany transferee visa petition is designed to be one of the simplest, most accommodating visas for applicants and permits business owners to operate their business internationally.
-If you own a business that is not in the United States and have been operating it for a year or more, you can open your business in the United States once you have obtained the L1 visa.
+If you own a business that is not in the United States and has been operating it for a year or more, you can open your business in the United States once you have obtained the L1 visa.

 Need additional information related to the L1 visa and how you can cut down on the time it takes to obtain it or another type of visa?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.